Indian Wells postponed due to COVID-19 crisis

 The prestigious ATP and WTA combined tournament in California did not go ahead this year as a result of the COVID-19 crisis.

-March 8-21 were due to be the dates for the 2021 event, but tournament organisers on Tuesday revealed it will not go ahead as scheduled and alternative dates are being considered.
+8-21 March were due to be the dates for the 2021 event, but tournament organisers on Wednesday (AEDT) revealed it will not go ahead as scheduled and alternative dates are being considered.

 A statement read: "The tournament is proactively working with the ATP and WTA Tours as well as title sponsor BNP Paribas to confirm dates later in the year to hold the event.